Transpyloric plane

 The transpyloric plane, also known as Addison's plane, is an imaginary horizontal plane, located halfway between the suprasternal notch of the manubrium and the upper border of the symphysis pubis at the level of the first lumbar vertebrae, L1.
 It lies roughly a hand's breadth beneath the xiphisternum or midway between the xiphisternum and the umbilicus.
 The plane in most cases cuts through the pylorus of the stomach, the tips of the ninth costal cartilages and the lower border of the first lumbar vertebra.

 Structures crossed

 The transpyloric plane is clinically notable because it passes through several important abdominal structures.
 It also divides the supracolic and infracolic compartments, with the liver, spleen and gastric fundus above it and the small intestine and colon below it.

 Lumbar vertebra and spinal cord

-The first lumbar vertebra lies at the level of the transpyloric plane.
-Despite the conus medullaris, the end of the spinal cord, being understood to terminate at the level of the transpyloric plane, there is significant variability.
-Up to 40% of people have spinal cords ending below the transpyloric plane.
+The lower border of first lumbar vertebra lies at the level of the transpyloric plane, according to Gray's Anatomy.
+Despite the conus medullaris, the end of the spinal cord, being understood to typically terminate at the level of the transpyloric plane, there is significant variability.
+Conversely, in the young child the cord is relatively longer and ends at the upper border of the third lumbar vertebra (subcostal plane).
+Due to biological variation, some adult people have spinal cords ending either above or below the transpyloric plane.